Updated: Oct 31, 2022

 For as long as I can remember now, coaches in any sports realm have been advocating keeping the elbows tucked to run faster.
-Unfortunately, this information is both misleading and counterproductive when the goal is faster.
+Unfortunately, this information is both misleading and counterproductive when the goal is to get faster.
 Last night, I had the mom of an athlete I train encourage her daughter to practice an elbow tuck, per the request of her club track and field coach.
-I will be honest that I'm still a little amazed that this kind of information is being passed around, and right now, I would like to quickly clear this myth up for you once and for all.
+Suffice it to say, I'm still amazed that this kind of misinformation is being passed around, and right now, I would like to quickly clear this myth up for you once and for all.

 So where exactly are the arms suppose to go when we sprint?
 In the video of Zach below, take note of how his arms separate from his torso as they wind up for the next arm drive.
 The reason this is important is that the action will direct arm action forward during the follow-through, and it results in the immediate recruitment of stronger muscles (pecs, lats, etc.).
 A simple analogy that I use to paint a clearer picture is envision someone performing a standard bench press versus a closed grip variation.
 Which is stronger?
 Obviously, the standard variation by at least 25-50% if you track athletes lift numbers.
 If we take that information and apply it too sprinting, it will yield far greater force output and effort from the arms, which will drive the athlete forward much faster than with the elbows in.